 Key Opportunities

-Robots for Households & Aging Populations
+Robots for Households and Aging Populations

 Automation of everyday household tasks and care for aging populations serves as a tailwind for humanoid robotics development.
 Current estimates suggest that retail consumers represent 2.3 billion households globally, while over 700 million people make up the aging population in need of at-home care.